LeonAlexanderAkkad/Custom-CLAP/README.md

 ClAP was briefly trained according to the aforementioned configuration on both AudioCaps and ClothoV2, employing feature fusion for longer audios and simple repeat padding for shorter audios.
 The fine-tuning hyperparameters can be found in the same configuration file.
 A singly fully connected linear layer was trained with the audio encoder for fine-tuning.

-Note: In order to use the pretrained audio encoder, you first have to download an official model checkpoint yourself and then change the absolut path accordingly.

 ### Retrieval performance